-Respiratory therapists and patients must actively control the following effects:
+Respiratory therapists and patients must actively control the following factors:

-• Intrinsic Resistance and Inspiratory Flow: Each type of DPI has a different intrinsic resistance to airflow that determines how much inspiratory flow needs to be created in the device to release the correct amount of drug.
-For example, the HandiHaler® has a higher resistance than the Diskus® and therefore requires a greater inspiratory effort.
-When the patient inhales through the DPI, she/he creates an airflow with a pressure drop between the intake and exit of the mouthpiece.
+Intrinsic Resistance and Inspiratory Flow: Each type of DPI has a different intrinsic resistance to airflow that determines how much inspiratory flow needs to be created in the device to release the correct amount of drug.
+For example, the HandiHaler6 has a higher resistance than the Diskus6 and therefore requires a greater inspiratory effort.
+When the patient inhales through the DPI, they create an airflow with a pressure drop between the intake and exit of the mouthpiece.
 Thus, the patient can lift the powder from the drug reservoir, blister, or capsule depending on the model being used.
 The patient's inspiratory effort is also important in its deaggregating of the powder into finer particles.
 Whereas higher inspiratory flows improve drug deaggregation, fine-particle production, and lung delivery, excessive inspiratory flow can increase impaction on the oral cavity and thus decrease total lung deposition.

-- The Patient's Inspiratory Flow Ability: DPIs depend on the patient's ability to create adequate inspiratory flows.
+The Patient's Inspiratory Flow Ability: DPIs depend on the patient's ability to create adequate inspiratory flows.
 Very young children and patients with acute airflow obstruction due to asthma or COPD may not be able to generate an adequate inspiratory flow when using the DPI.
-Because very low inspiratory flows result in reduced drug delivery, especially fine-particle delivery, potential DPI patients should be evaluated for the ability to generate a minimal inspiratory flow. - Exposure to Humidity and Moisture: Because all DPIs are affected by humidity and moisture, which can cause powder clumping and reduce deaggregation and fine-particle development during inhalation, they must be kept dry.
+Because very low inspiratory flows result in reduced drug delivery, especially fine-particle delivery, potential DPI patients should be evaluated for the ability to generate a minimal inspiratory flow.
+A respiratory therapist should utilize an In Check Dial (Figure 22) to measure inspiratory flows, the respiratory therapist may need to make suggestions based on the patient's inspiratory flow.

+Exposure to Humidity and Moisture: Because all DPIs are affected by humidity and moisture, which can cause powder clumping and reduce deaggregation and fine-particle development during inhalation, they must be kept dry.
 Capsules and drug blisters generally offer more protection from ambient humidity than a reservoir chamber containing multiple doses for dispensing.
-Therefore, designs with a reservoir chamber such as the Twisthaler® and Pressair ® should be protected from humidity and moisture as much as possible.
-Whereas it is easy to keep the Twisthaler® and Pressair ® out of the bathroom, avoiding use in ambient humidity is difficult if it is carried to the beach, kept in a house with no air conditioning, or left in a car.
+Therefore, designs with a reservoir chamber such as the Twisthaler' and Pressair 'should be protected from humidity and moisture as much as possible.
+Whereas it is easy to keep the Twisthaler' and Pressair 'out of the bathroom, avoiding use in ambient humidity is difficult if it is carried to the beach, kept in a house with no air conditioning, or left in a car.
 An alternative DPI design or availability of the drug in a different aerosol system, such as a pMDI, might be considered for such situations.
 All DPIs are also affected by exhaled air introduced into the mouthpiece, especially after the device is cocked and loaded and when the powder is exposed.
 Therefore, patients must be instructed to exhale away from the DPI prior to inhalation.